Kazemir/vk-android-sdk/README.md

 About this fork
 ==========
 This is an attempt to create an improved and fixed version of the VK SDK for Android.
-To connect this library with your project, go to https://jitpack.io/#DiXL0f0S/vk-android-sdk/ and select latest commit
+To connect this library with your project, select latest commit at https://jitpack.io/#DiXL0f0S/vk-android-sdk/

 VK Android SDK
 ==========

 Library for working with VK API, authorization through VK app, using VK functions.
-Minimal version of Android is 2.3
+Minimal version of Android is 4.0

 Prepare for Using VK SDK
 ----------